jpommerening/choice/README.md

 you program understands and it goes downhill from there.
 After a short struggle, you end up sucking it up to `getopt` and its not quite portable cousin `getopt_long` and that is that.

-### The user's answer

-As a heavy command-line user, I've grown pretty accustomed to the behaviour of `getopt`.
-The combination of long and short options works surprisingly well.
-I don't really care _what_ parses the options.

 ## Examples